SModelS/smodels/docs/manual/source/RunningSModelS.rst

   * **addElementList** (True/False): set True to include in the Python output all information about all |elements| generated in the |decomposition|.
 If set to True the output file can be quite large.

+  * **addTxWeights** (True/False): set True to print the contribution from individual topologies to each theory prediction.
+Available v1.1.3 onwards.

 * *xml-printer*: options for the xml printer

   * **addElementList** (True/False): set True to include in the xml output all information about all |elements| generated in the |decomposition|.
 If set to True the output file can be quite large.

+  * **addTxWeights** (True/False): set True to print the contribution from individual topologies to each theory prediction.
+Available v1.1.3 onwards.